Demivan/blog/src/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 }
 ```

-On top of that, if translator tries to use this syntax and developer did not use `$tc` method, it will not be pluralized and you will see both choice variants displayed in your app.
+On top of that, if translator tries to use this syntax and developer didn't use `$tc` method, it won't be pluralized and you will see both choice variants displayed in your app.

 ***fluent-vue solution:***